Department of History, Philosophy, and Religious Studies

 Public History Major

-A B.A. or B.S. degree may be earned in Public History.
-The major requires 48 credits in history courses, including a nine-credit internship.
+The major requires 51 credits in history courses, including a nine-credit internship.
 An additional 18 credits in supplementary vocational courses or an approved minor to prepare for a career in public history are also required.
 The Public History program prepares students for employment in fields such as archives and museums, historical editing, historic preservation, costume conservation, and archeology.
 The 18 credit supplementary vocational courses are divided into three tracks: 1) museums, intended to prepare students for work as a curator, interpreter, or administrator in museums, 2) archives, intended to prepare students for work with documents and/or photographs in a archival repository, and 3) historical preservation, intended to prepare students to work with the National Historic Preservation legislation to identify historic buildings and sites throughout the nation.
-For more details regarding the courses available for the 15 credit distribution courses or 18 credit vocational supplement, refer to the Department of History, Philosophy, and Religious Studies web site.
+For more details regarding the courses available for the 18 credit distribution courses or 18 credit vocational supplement, refer to the Department of History, Philosophy, and Religious Studies web site.

-Students who minor in History are required to complete 9 credits of 100-200 level courses and 9 credits of 300-400 level courses.
+Students who minor in History are required to complete nine credits of 100-200 level History courses and nine credits of 300-400 level History courses.

 Humanities is a theme-centered interdisciplinary program in the arts, history, literature, philosophy, and religion.
 Through interdisciplinary study, students develop an awareness and understanding of the major events and ideas that have shaped the civilization in which they live.